system-er/Godot3DInterpreter/README.md

 # Last changes:
 - start parser as thread, now changing scene is possible. new command SLEEP, see example lasershow.g3i.
-- Mr Valk made changes with commits, thank you for the work!
+- Valk made changes with commits, thank you for the work!